RarelyCharlie/rarelycharlie.github.io/_draft/hostility.md

 These are only two examples.
 Altered states of consciousness, in which a member is not experiencing reality the way the rest of us do, can have many causes and it is not for a listener to make judgements about what the cause might be.
 Sometimes they are episodic, and the member returns to normal between episodes.
 Sometimes they are a permanent disability.

-For a listener, the problem is that the member might incorprate the listener in some role within the member's altered reality.
+For a listener, the problem is that the member might incorporate the listener in some role within the member's altered reality.
 The effect can be the same as when a member displaces hostility or tries to involve you in a fantasy—as the listener you experience a hostile chat, and the member is unaware that you are not the person their hostility is really directed at.

 Sometimes members are aware that they have delusions: